 If your family has more than one person in therapy, we try hard to schedule appointments at the same time, so you are only making one trip to the office.
 Should you ever need to transfer to another therapist, that process is relatively seamless because our clinicians work so closely with one another, you already know our administrative staff, and you don’t have to worry about transferring records and “starting over” with someone new.

 Do you accept insurance?

-If you have another type of insurance we would be happy to check your out-of-network benefits and provide you with all of the necessary documentation to obtain reimbursement if you have out of network benefits.
+We accept Lyra insurance and are considered out of network with all other insurance plans.
+We would be happy to provide you with all of the necessary documentation to obtain reimbursement if you have out of network benefits.
 Many of our clients have 40-100% of the session fee covered by their insurance after they have met their out-of-network deductible.
-We can also assist you in applying for a Single Case Agreement which, if approved, would allow you to see one of our therapists using your in-network therapy benefits.

 What are your private pay rates?